 The last thing you want is for your beta reader to wonder where the chihuahua went, particularly if the little dog isn’t a big part of the story.

 Good beta readers are in the demographics of the people you’re trying to reach with your novel.
 They like your genre or at least are willing to read in it and offer feedback.
 They don’t tear you a new one when they don’t like something, but they are also unafraid to tell you if something isn’t working for them.

-Some Standard Questions
+Some Questions to Ask Them

 Are the characters believable?
 Are they distinguishable?

 Do you think the situations are plausible?

 Are there good descriptions for the scenes?
 Can you picture yourself where the characters are?